The Idaho College of Osteopathic Medicine provides support in career development for all medical students in all stages of medical school.

 I’m a third year student.
 What are the tasks I must accomplish for the residency process?

 In July of year three, you will take the Clinical Preparations course.
-Part of this course will be to perform a 12-station Objective Structured Clinical Encounter (OSCE) in preparation for the COMLEX-USA Level 2 PE.
+Part of this course will be to perform a 6-station Objective Structured Clinical Encounter (OSCE) in preparation for the COMLEX-USA Level 2 PE.
 Upon successful completion of these OSCEs as well as receiving a passing score on the COMLEX-USA Level 1, you will be approved to register and schedule the COMLEX-USA Level 2 PE between December of third year and August of fourth year.
 You will participate in 4-week core (required) rotations in the following specialties; Family Medicine, Emergency Medicine, Internal Medicine, Pediatrics, Surgery, Psychiatry and Women’s Health.
+You’ll also have clinical rotations in an Internal Medicine subspecialty, a Surgery subspecialty, as well as a Scholarly Activity rotation.
 It will be important to do well in rotations regardless of whether or not you are interested in pursuing that specialty as your first choice specialty.
 Evaluation comments from the preceptors will be included in your Medical Student Performance Evaluation (MSPE).
-During these rotations, you’ll requester LoRs from your preceptors.
+During these rotations, you’ll request LoRs from your preceptors.
 These LoRs will become an important part of your application packet for residency programs to review.

 In the fall semester of third year, you will complete assignments pertaining to specialty selection, write personal statements and prepare for audition rotations in year four.
 You’ll learn more about the various residency match programs and associated timelines.

 In the spring semester of third year, you will continue to finalize documents necessary for the residency application process, including submission of personal statement(s) for review and edit, and contribution to your MSPE.
-You’ll complete a residency preparation month and meet with your advisor to discuss the specialties to which you plan to apply.
 You’ll have the opportunity to speak with physicians practicing in your preferred specialty.
 Practice for interviews will begin and continue through July of fourth year.

 I’m a fourth year student.
 What are the tasks I must accomplish for the residency process?

 This is an exciting time for the residency application and interviewing process with much to do!
-In July, you’ll complete your MyERAS application, pay and submit COMLEX-USA scores, and upload your photo and personal statement(s).
+In July, you’ll complete your MyERAS application, pay for and submit COMLEX-USA scores, and upload your photo and personal statement(s).
 You’ll continue to practice your interviewing skills.
+You’ll meet with your advisor to discuss the specialties to which you plan to apply.
 In September, you’ll apply to residency programs and as interview offers come in, you’ll confirm and attend these interviews.
-You’ll likely be traveling across the country for interviews from September through January with the months of October to December being particularly busy.
+If COVID-19 eases, you’ll likely be traveling across the country for interviews from September through January with the months of October to December being particularly busy.
+If COVID-19 restrictions remain, you’ll conduct most, if not all, interviews virtually.
 Toward the end of interview season you’ll finalize your thought process for completing your rank order list.
 This rank order list is your designation of which program(s) you’d like to match with and in the order of your preference for matching.

 In March, your anticipation will increase as you await the third Monday of the month.
 On that day you’ll find out if you matched to a residency program from your rank order list.
 Later in the week, you’ll find out where you matched.
 If the news on that Monday is not as anticipated, ICOM will assist any student needing to pursue residency placement through the Supplemental Offers and Acceptance Program (SOAP).